All Episodes

 This is why there is more and more homeschooling going on.

-Uh this this is this is why there's uh uh a continued effort on as many people's part as possible to uh get their kids into private schools and and away from the uh uh National Education Association, Teachers Union, public schools and this kind of thing.
+This is why there's a continued effort on as many people's part as possible to get their kids into private schools and away from the National Education Association, teachers union, public schools, and this kind of thing.

-Uh I wonder when when they s when they sent the kids to China from the Highland Park Hath School, uh how how did they get in and out of the country?
+I wonder when they sent the kids to China from the Highland Park Hathskruel, how did they get in and out of the country?

-And are they uh are the are these kids in the field trip from the St. Louis Junior High or High School?
+And are these kids in the field trip from the St. Louis Junior Higher High School?

-They're gonna take them out there to the oil rig and show them what the SWAT teams are doing.
+Are they going to take them out there to the oil rig and show them what the SWAT teams are doing?

-Or they just gonna keep on a lookout for the oil slick.
+Or are they just going to keep on a lookout for the oil slick and maybe find a dead bird here or there, a dead dolphin?

 We'll be back in mere moments, my friends.